Pineapple Conure Care: Behavior, Lifespan, Diet & More

 Pineapple Conures are not that great talkers.
 Their talking abilities can be compared to Parrotlets as they both are generally quiet but can learn a few words.
 Since their voice is quite rough and deep-sounding, they are not the best birds to develop talking abilities.
 Though their vocabulary will remain limited, they will put in efforts to mimic some human speech if encouraged well.
 Their love for human interaction helps them learn to talk when their owners spend enough time teaching them.
 This ability, however, varies widely between individual birds.
 Some will learn more while others not.

-Pineapple Conure Lifespan
+Pineapple Conure Lifespan and Aging

 Pineapple Conure Breeding